 Travelers can choose between a private car, taxi, bus, or motorbike rental to get to Hoi An.
 Although Grab is recently available in Da Nang and Hoi An, the chances of getting your ride accepted is fairly low compared to the options above.

-You can also arrange a private car through a car rental service in the city, always ask for the price before booking.
+There are also other car rental services in the city, but please always ask for the price before booking.
 It should cost around the same price as the amount I provided above.
 Here are my recommended and trustworthy companies:

 - Da Thanh travel: +84 511 355 0022